pligonstein/pligonstein.github.io/_posts/2024-08-21-Rust-Embedded-Systems-pt3.md

         Timer::after_secs(1).await;
 ```

-Now, a little surprise, I also added a smalll part at the end of each that mentions our current and highest score.
+Now, a little surprise, I also added a small piece of code at the end of each round that mentions our current and highest score.

 > Because MCUs don't have heap, we'll have use the library heapless that just basically writes the string we want to print onto the stack.